 The inspection program shall include samples of inspection reports and provide time limits for submission of reports.
+Note: see Port Code Procedure (PCP) 014 for further information regarding Special Inspections.

 106A.3.7 Cancellation of application during processing.
 An application for a permit for any proposed work shall be deemed to have been abandoned 180 days after the date of filing and shall be cancelled in accordance with Section 106A.3.8 by the Chief Harbor Engineer, unless such application has been pursued in good faith or a permit has been issued.